TJJ101/ID-Assignment-2/README.md

 doesnt work is when you can't remove items from the cart, and the items in the cart has wrong names and prices.

+It might have something to do with the cachekey? but i can't seem to really fix it.
+For now, I tried to make it a random number so hopefully that means it will work everytime.

 It seems to act up after you have made a successful purchase (as in fully go through the checkout page).
 A solution seems to be manually changing the cache key?
 (This is a question mark because I don't know exactly if this solves it).
-And waiting after, while the API bugs out, you have to clear the cart as well which is just filling the form with random information, checkout.
-Click the cart again and checkout again (cause the thing hasn't refresh yet) and then reload the page.
+Although now that I have it on random, sometimes it will work sometimes it doesn't.
+When it doesn't the popup on the home page is messed up and the cart item shows that its different from the actual product.
+To clear it, you need to go through the checkout and fill in the details, click back onto the cart again (because it doenst fully clear) then click checkout again.
+When the loading becomes long, thats when you refresh.
+If it works when you add to cart, everything should be normal now.

 Also the checkout page on the cart doesnt work on any other page other than the Home page.